 The use of language was a noteworthy subtheme within the larger theme on class.
-For example, Nicole, Leicestershire, Organisation A, Maternity Voices Partnership commented:
+For example, Nicole, Leicestershire, SANDS, Maternity Voices Partnership commented:

 "If I'm going through this (loss of a baby) as an English speaker, you know?
-What more a woman That English is their second language?
+What more a woman that English is their second language?
 And she can't fully get her feelings out?
-How is she feeling?"
+How is she feeling?"-

 Attending a bereavement support group requires people to engage through verbal communication, which can be a challenge for bereaved parents whose first language may not be English.
 Openly discussing grief is difficult when fluent in a particular language; it is even more challenging when also attempting to access the right vocabulary in a different language.
 Parents may struggle to access the correct words to describe their feelings related to their experience and build relationships with other peer support group members.
 Although charities have made advancements to produce information pamphlets in languages other than English, there is limited available information which indicates that there are established peer support groups that are conducted in languages not in English taking place in England.
-Ruby, the former Organisation A group leader, is developing a charity to support Asian parents who experienced baby loss and hopes to create advocacy materials (e.g. brochures and flyers) that are in different languages and to establish peer support groups that are delivered in languages other than English to tackle the maternal mortality and baby loss crisis in the UK, where rates of baby loss in Black and Asian communities are often double the rate of white babies (Matthews et al., 2022; MBRRACE-UK, 2021).
-Participants were aware of the disparity between minority ethnic families' rate of perinatal loss compared to white families (Wise, 2021).
-Whilst anti-racist healthcare practitioners are working in the NHS, some of the bereaved parents felt that there were systems in place within the NHS that were still largely racist.
-Despite the 2010 Equalities Act in place to protect people from experiencing discrimination, research suggests this is not enough to protect minority ethnic populations from being the targets of prejudice (Salway et al., 2020).
-The participants' claims have been supported in the literature (Kline, 2014; Salway et al., 2016, Salway et al., 2020).
-Kline's (2014) work reviewed discrimination in governance and leadership within the NHS and its potential impact on patient care.
-Within the report, Kline write about maternity service provision and recognises reports of "racist behaviour" (2014, p.
-47, cited in Batty, 2008) in a maternity unit in London and in Cumbria.
-Despite investigations into racist behaviour towards staff and patients, unfair treatment and poor outcomes continue to be reported by minority ethnic communities across NHS settings (Salway et al., 2016).
-Healthcare providers in maternity services must acknowledge how racism can flourish in structural and internalised biases (Burnett, 2020).
+Ruby, the former SANDS group leader, is developing a charity to support Asian parents who experienced baby loss and hopes to create advocacy materials (e.g. brochures and flyers) that are in different languages and to establish peer support groups that are delivered in languages other than English

-5.1.4.2.4 Inequalities perceived by minority ethnic bereaved parents.
+5.1.4.2.4 Inequalities perceived by minority ethnic bereaved parents